Loading...

 How to Protect a Directory with a Password

-Note: At this time, the cPanel can only protect directories, not individual files.
-Any file that needs protection can be placed in a protected directory.
-This also does not protect the directories that can be accessed locally or through FTP, SFTP, or Web Disk.
+Note: Currently, the cPanel can only protect directories but not individual files.
+Files that need protection can be placed in a protected directory.
+This also does not protect the directories that can be accessed using the File Manager in cPanel or through FTP, SFTP, or Web Disk.

 1. Log in to your cPanel.

-2. Look for the Files section, then click on the Directory Privacy icon.
+2. Within the Files section, click on the Directory Privacy icon.

 HostGator - cPanel - Directory Privacy

-3. Locate the name of the directory you wish to password protect.
+3. Locate the name of the directory you wish to password protect, then click its Edit button.

 HostGator - cPanel - Directory Privacy - Choose Directory